Buying A Home

 • Too few revolving accounts – two is good, three is better, see next item.

-• If you need revolving credit without the risk, use a prepaid card: Prepaid Credit Card Listing which reports to the credit bureaus and shows you are responsible with your money.
+• If you need revolving credit without the risk, use a prepaid card.

 BEWARE THE "MINIMUM PAYMENT" TRAP: